CelliesProjects/aquacontrol32/README.md

 - The lunar images used in the web interface are rendered by Jay Tanner and licenced under the [Creative Commons Attribution-ShareAlike 3.0 license](docs/near_side_256x256x8/README.md).
 - The [moon phase library](https://github.com/CelliesProjects/MoonPhase) is adapted from code kindly licensed by Hugh from [voidware.com](http://www.voidware.com/).
 Thanks Hugh!

-#### SmartConfig
+#### SmartConfig / WiFi setup

+Set your `wifi_network` and `wifi_password` in `aquacontrol32.ino` before you flash your device.

   - If your ESP32 has connected to your WiFi router before you flash Aquacontrol to your device, it will probably connect automagically .
   - If you try to connect to an unknown WiFi network or changed your WiFi router settings, Aquacontrol will fail to connect and start SmartConfig.
 <br>If you have no oled or tft connected, the onboard led will blink at 1Hz to show you the device is in SmartConfig mode.
 <br>You can then use the Espressif SmartConfig app or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your Aquacontrol WiFi connction.
 - If after 5 minutes SmartConfig has not connected your device will reboot.
 This is a failsafe for home power outs and slow booting modems/routers.